TLeonardUK/TLeonardUK.github.io/_posts/2022-05-29-reverse-engineering-dark-souls-3-networking.md

  ![Ghidra showing TEA data](/assets/images/posts/ds3os/ghidra_tea_block.png)

-So now the offset is known, connecting to a different game server is as simple as writing our own data blob, with our own keys and hostname, and patching the game memory at the offset.
+So now the offset is known, connecting to a different game server is as simple as writing our own data blob, encrypting it with the known key, then launching the game and patching the offset it with a simple call to (WriteProcessMemory)[https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory].

-The format of the data blob is nice and straightforward:
+The format of the data blob is also nice and straightforward, so its easy for us to build:

 | Offset      | Size        | Description |
 |:----------- |:----------- |:----------- |